YamanAyoun/reading-notes/Read-Class-10.md

 5. IsEmpty O(1) - returns true when stack is empty otherwise returns false.

 ## Queue
 Queue is a data structure, similar to Stacks but unlike stacks, a queue is open at both its ends.
-One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).[ref](https://www.tutorialspoint.com/data_structures_algorithms/dsa_queue.htm)
+One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).

 **FIFO**
 First In First Out